linuxserver/docker-healthchecks/README.md

 Access the WebUI at <your-ip>:8000.
 For more information, check out [Healthchecks](https://github.com/healthchecks/healthchecks).

+See [here](https://healthchecks.io/docs/self_hosted_configuration/) for a complete list of available environment variables.

 ## Usage

 To help you get started creating a container from this image you can either use docker-compose or the docker cli.